 Once I “left the nest”…

 ….I had control over my meals and eating habits.
 I didn’t cook much whilst living at home but I watched as many a meal was created, seemingly effortlessly.
 Emulating my home experience, I experimented with new recipes, ingredients and combinations – they weren’t always healthy but certainly, with my youthful enthusiasm – they were inspired!

 Cooking from scratch helped me to develop my skills and more importantly, my confidence in the kitchen.

-I read more to understand the reasons behind my lack of weight management success.
+I read more to understand the reasons for my lack of weight management success.
 I realised exercise was a key part of a healthy lifestyle and took up Aerobics (all the rage in the early 90s!) and loved it so much that I trained as an Aerobics instructor.
 Soon I was teaching classes early morning and evenings alongside a full-time City job, in investment management marketing.
 Focused on my health goals, I continued to cook from scratch, ate smaller meals, avoided snacking and did eventually lose the excess weight.

 My weight management journey continued through marriage, 3 children (gaining 3 stone with each pregnancy!), new lifestyles and various business enterprises; creating easy, healthy and tasty meals for my family and friends.
 My passion for food and its influence on our health and wellbeing grew into a decision to delve deeper into the world of nutrition.
 I am fascinated with the human body and its ability to heal itself, as well as steer how we feel and behave.
 Food is a major part of this and my passion is now in sharing this knowledge to help support you to truly thrive in your everyday life.